paycoreio/docs/docs/products/hpp/customization.md

 ### Secure return_url parameter

 A secure return_url parameter allows you to be certain that the customer has arrived at your return_url page by completing the payment process, rather than by looking up the return_url value in the page source code and entering it into their browser.
 However, this function only guarantees that the customer has completed the payment process, not that the payment had been processed.
-If this feature is not activated, please contact PayCore.io Merchant Services.
+If this feature is not activated, please contact {{custom.company_name}} Merchant Services.

 1. Example 1
     Merchant submits return_url without additional parameters.
 For example: https://example.com/return_url.cgi

-    In this case PayCore.io will redirect the customer to: https://example.com/return_url.cgi?transaction_id=A205220&msid=730743ed4ef7ec631155f5e15d2f4fa0
+    In this case {{custom.company_name}} will redirect the customer to: https://example.com/return_url.cgi?transaction_id=A205220&msid=730743ed4ef7ec631155f5e15d2f4fa0

 2. Example 2
     Merchant submits the return_url with additional parameters.
 For example: https://example.com/return_url.cgi?par1=val1&par2=val2
-    In this case PayCore.io will redirect the customer to: https://example.com/return_url.cgi?par1=val1&par2=val2&transaction_id=A205220&msid=730743ed4ef7ec631155f5e15d2f4fa0
+    In this case {{custom.company_name}} will redirect the customer to: https://example.com/return_url.cgi?par1=val1&par2=val2&transaction_id=A205220&msid=730743ed4ef7ec631155f5e15d2f4fa0

 #### Securing the return_url